blackthorne/python-skeleton/README.md

-# Python Project Skeleton
+# Python Skeleton Project
 This is a starting point for python projects that I use.
-Whilst opinionated, this is a simple code structure that can be used to bootstrap Python projects.
+Whilst opinionated, this is a simple code structure that can be used to bootstrap many different Python projects.

 Written for Python 2 but should work with 3